 - Present live programming on air to relay various types of information and stories in different formats.

-Attending post-secondary school can be exciting, but at the same time college life can also be demanding.
+Attending post-secondary studies can be exciting, but at the same time college life can also be demanding.
 Juggling school and life will no doubt be stressful at times.
 Stress is a normal aspect of life.
 However, how you handle stress can make a difference.
 If you're feeling overwhelmed at any time, talking to someone helps!
 A conversation with your Faculty or Program Coordinator can help identify and alleviate stress associated with assignments or course content.
 For more serious stress-related issues, Conestoga also offers free counseling services to students.
-Counselors are located on the lower level, between the atrium and the cafeteria – across the hall from the Doctors' office.
+At Doon Campus, Counselors are located on the lower level, between the atrium and the cafeteria – across the hall from the Doctors' office.

 If your stress is caused by health issues that are getting in the way of your academics, notify Faculty, and seek help, as soon as possible.